microsoft/pylance-release/README.md

         - `true`
         - `false` (default)

+- `python.analysis.generateWithTypeAnnotation`
+    - Add type annotations when generating code.
+Defaults to `false` for type checking mode `off`, and `true` for other modes.
+    - Accepted values:
+        - `true`
+        - `false` (default)
+- `python.analysis.enableNotebookDataTips`
+    - Enable data tips for the last value of a variable when executing notebook cells.
+    - Accepted values:
+        - `true`
+        - `false` (default)

 # Semantic highlighting

 Visual Studio Code uses TextMate grammars as the main tokenization engine.
 TextMate grammars work on a single file as input and break it up based on lexical rules expressed in regular expressions.